Spam is an age-old problem. Some people get relatively little and others get a lot. How much you get depends on various factors.

 You can also use forms, but these are also fiddly on mobile devices in my opinion.
 You can use CAPTCHA plugins that help identify the sender as a human.

-The second school of thought, you should make your contact details as accessible as possible and not hide it in a form or image.
+The second school of thought, you should make your contact details as accessible as possible and not hide them in a form or image.

 What can you do?

 Firstly, you can decide how and where to display your email address.
 As I have said, I don’t believe this will make a massive difference, but that is your choice.

 You can’t stop people from spamming you, however, you can be reactive to it.